awsdocs/amazon-efs-user-guide/doc_source/managing-file-sync.md

 1. The endpoint in the selected region displays either a PASSED or FAILED message, as shown following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/efs/latest/ug/managing-file-sync.html)

-### Synchronizing Your EFS File Sync VM Time<a name="sync-synchronize-time"></a>

-After your EFS File Sync is deployed and running, in some scenarios the EFS File Sync VM's time can drift\.
-For example, if there is a prolonged network outage and your hypervisor host and EFS File Sync do not get time updates, then the EFS File Sync VM's time will be different from the true time\.
-When there is a time drift, a discrepancy occurs between the stated times when operations such as snapshots occur and the actual times that the operations occur\.

-For a EFS File Sync deployed on VMware ESXi, setting the hypervisor host time and synchronizing the VM time to the host is sufficient to avoid time drift\.

 ### Viewing Your EFS File Sync System Resource Status<a name="sync-system-resource-check"></a>

 When your gateway starts, it checks its virtual CPU cores, root volume size, and RAM and determines whether these system resources are sufficient for your EFS File Sync to function properly\.
 You can view the results of this check on the EFS File Sync's local console\.